Xiaolong-Dai/Photo-Watermark-2/README.md

 - **Text Watermarks**: Add customizable text watermarks with options for font, color, size, and transparency
 - **Image Watermarks**: Use images (like logos) as watermarks with transparency support
 - **Flexible Positioning**: Place watermarks using nine-grid presets or drag them to any position
-- **Real-time Preview**: See changes as you adjust watermark properties
+- **Real-time Preview**: See changes as you adjust watermark properties with improved scaling that maintains aspect ratio
 - **Batch Processing**: Apply watermarks to multiple images at once
 - **Export Options**: Save to different formats (JPEG/PNG) with custom naming rules
 - **Template System**: Save and reload watermark configurations
 - **Quality Control**: Adjust JPEG quality settings when exporting
+- **Adaptive UI**: Responsive interface with dark theme support and dynamic preview scaling

 ## 🚀 Installation & Usage